MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 ## Version 0.xx.xxxx.xxxx

 - New support for Q# command line applications, which no longer require a C# or Python host file.
-For more information on getting started with Q# command line applications, see [here]()
+For more information on getting started with Q# command line applications, see [here](xref:microsoft.quantum.install.standalone)
+- Updated quantum random number generator quickstart to no longer require C# or Python host fil.
+See the updated  [Quickstart](xref:microsoft.quantum.quickstarts.qrng)
+- Performance improvements to IQ# Docker images

 *Release date: March 26th, 2020*